DhayalanJazz/EKS-Blueprints-for-CDK/README.md

 ## Architecture Diagram
 ![Architecture for EKS Blueprints](./Images/EKS.png)

+EKS Blueprints allows you to configure and deploy what we call blueprint clusters.
+A blueprint combines clusters, add-ons, and teams into a cohesive object that can be deployed as a whole.
+Once a blueprint is configured, it can be easily deployed across any number of AWS accounts and regions.
+Blueprints also leverage GitOps tooling to facilitate cluster bootstrapping and workload onboarding.

 Applications represent the actual workloads that run within a Kubernetes cluster.
 The framework leverages a GitOps approach for deploying applications onto clusters.

 ![Architecture for EKS Blueprints](./Images/EKS_2.png)